etalbert102/geochron/README.md

 ### Installation

-Geotime is available on PYPI
+Geochron is available on PYPI
 ```
 $ pip install geochron
 ```